pydata/xarray/doc/getting-started-guide/quick-overview.rst

 They both have an ``"x"`` dimension, but the dimension is of different lengths in each group, which makes the data in each group unalignable.
 In the root group we placed some completely unrelated information, showing how we can use a tree to store heterogenous data.

-The constraints on each group are therefore the same as the constraint on dataarrays within a single dataset.
+The constraints on each group are therefore the same as the constraint on DataArrays within a single dataset.

 We created the sub-groups using a filesystem-like syntax, and accessing groups works the same way.
 We can access individual dataarrays in a similar fashion